 Although many consumers still stick to plastic when paying for items at the register, mobile wallets are becoming increasingly popular.
-Thanks to apps like Google Wallet and Venmo, though, mobile payments are gradually growing in use, especially with younger customers.
+Thanks to apps like Google Pay (formerly Google Wallet) and Venmo, though, mobile payments are gradually growing in use, especially with younger customers.
 But each digital payment form has its own unique benefits, making them ideal for different audiences.

 What Is Google Wallet?

-Now called Google Pay Send, the app that was originally Google Wallet has been integrated into Google Pay.
-The app also replaces Android Pay, which means once it has been installed, not only can you pay a friend for those concert tickets she bought, but you can also pay for items at the many merchants that accept it.
+The app that was originally called Google Wallet has been integrated into Google Pay.
+The new Google Pay app also replaces Android Pay, which means once it has been installed, not only can you pay a friend for those concert tickets she bought, but you can also pay for items at the many merchants that accept it.

 Video of the Day